 In the Computational Modeling and Data Analytics (CMDA) Capstone Project course at Virginia Tech, teams of three or four students spend the semester tackling an open-ended, Client-driven project.
-CBHDS was honored to participate as the Client for two CMDA project teams in Fall 2020 and one team in Spring 2021.
+CBHDS has been honored to participate as the Client for four CMDA project teams in Fall 2020, Spring 2021, Fall 2021, and Spring 2022.
 In addition to the technical aspects of the project, students are mentored by CMDA Faculty in teamwork, project management, and technical leadership.
 Through the lens of their particular projects, the teams also consider the ethical aspects of data science and mathematical modeling.

 Expand the links below to read about the Teams' investigations!

 - Our project objectives were to study the impact of COVID-19 on the Virginia real estate market and explore inter- and intra-county mobility trends.
 We were able to answer the following research question: How did COVID-19 impact home values and mobility trends throughout Virginia?

 - Analytic methods: Linear Regression and Spatial Regression